 Symmetric structures also tend to cause problems for automatic domain partition programs, which may recognize a single repeating unit or several such units as a domain for some chains and the whole repeat set with the full symmetry for others of the similar structure.
 For structures with super-helical symmetry, automatic structure comparison can be a problem also because of the flexibility of the structure between the repeating units.
 One or a few units in two such structures can be recognized as similar, but the whole structures can often be sufficiently different for routine detection of the similarity.

-In order to begin to study these interesting objects, we have just finished writing a first version of the symmetry detection program called SymD (for Symmetry Detection).
+In order to begin to study these interesting objects, we devised a 3D structural symmetry detection program called SymD (for Symmetry Detection).
 It works through the 'alignment scan' procedure, in which a structure is systematically compared with a copy of itself, after the copy is permuted by k residues where k varies from 1 to N-3, N being the number of amino acid residues of the protein.
 This procedure is sensitive because (1) it allows detection of symmetry even when the structure contains symmetry-breaking insertions or deletions either within or between the repeating units and (2) it amplifies symmetric signal.
 When a protein is found to be symmetric, the procedure also yields information on the direction and position of the symmetry axis, the rotation angle, and the pitch if the symmetry is that of a helix.